Industry Standards

 - Specialize in specific crime types (homicide, fraud, cybercrime, etc.)

 Badge Insignia: Detective badges often differ significantly from patrol officer badges in both shape and design.
 Many departments use distinctive gold or silver finishes and unique shapes that immediately identify the wearer as an investigator.
-Some detective badges incorporate the word “Detective” directly into the badge design.
+Some detective badges incorporate the word “Detective” directly into the badge design, creating visual distinction similar to bail enforcement agent badges or bounty hunter badges.

 Detective Sergeant / Detective Lieutenant